-Located in the Upstate of South Carolina and the foothills of the Appalachian Mountains, Greenville County is the largest county by population in South Carolina with 498,766 residents as of 2016.
-Greenville County includes several suburban areas, a respected liberal arts university (Furman University), urban neighborhoods, and a vibrant downtown area.
+Located in the Upstate of South Carolina and the foothills of the Appalachian Mountains, Greenville County is the largest county by population in South Carolina with 474,266 residents.
+Greenville County includes several suburban areas, a local liberal arts

+University, urban neighborhoods, and a vibrant downtown area.
 These factors contribute to a growing, diverse community.
-The population of Greenville County has increased 10.5% since 2010, higher than the state average population increase (7.3%).
-The population estimates, racial/ethnic composition, and percent of residents below the poverty line for both Greenville County and the primary urban area, the City of Greenville, for 2010 and 2016 are presented in Table 1A and 1B.
+The population of Greenville County has increased 5.1% since 2010, higher than the state average population increase (3.2%).
+The population estimates, racial/ethnic composition, and percent of residents below the poverty line for both Greenville County and the primary urban area, the City of Greenville, are presented in Table 1.28